Why Observability Matters for Agent Systems

 in the server.run

-function in the agent.py file.
+function of the agent.py file.

 Run the server